 Compare two files or folders

 folders.
-The Comparison Tool supports MATLAB® code files, zip files, MAT-files, and various other MATLAB and Simulink® file formats.
+The Comparison Tool supports MATLAB® code files, zip files, MAT files, and various other MATLAB and Simulink® file formats.
 For a complete list, see Input Arguments.

-compares two model files and returns a comparison object containing the differences
+compares two files and returns a comparison object that contains the differences

-be model files.
-Use the comparison object to manipulate the comparison at the
+between the specified files.
+Use the comparison object to manipulate the comparison

-This example shows how to compare two files using both relative and full paths.
+This example shows how to compare two files using relative and full paths.

 Compare the two files